sunk-robotics/BOB-ROV/README.md

 3. You can chagne any other settings to your preferences, with particular attention to `Localization Options`

 # Building, Running, and Testing
 Thanks to the justfile this is rather trivial.
 Assuming you've done everything else correct previously, you have the following options.
-Note that the default behavior is dev builds.
+Note that the default behavior is, as is done with cargo, to build the dev profile.\
 Prepend `release` to build for release.\
-Example `just run release` to build, sync, and run a release build.
+Example: `just run release` to build, sync, and run a release build.
 - Run `just build` to build.
 - Run `just sync` to build and sync to the pi.
 - Run `just deploy-binary` to build and deploy the binary to pi.
 (THIS ONLY COPIES THE BINARY AND DOES NOT PERFORM A SYNC)